Note: The information in this article is not legal advice. For current legal advice, please consult an attorney.

-For millions of Americans, unemployment benefits provide a lifeline that lets them keep the wolf from the door.
+For millions of Americans, unemployment benefits provide a lifeline during a difficult time.
 But collecting those benefits isn’t always simple.
-Unemployment claims are often denied, and sometimes for avoidable reasons.
+Unemployment claims are often denied, sometimes for avoidable reasons.
+Find out more how to increase the chance you get those needed benefits.

 What Are Unemployment Benefits?

-Americans who find themselves without a job may qualify for help from the government.
+Americans who find themselves without a job may qualify for financial help from the government.
 Officially called the Federal-State Unemployment Insurance Program, these benefits can provide you temporary income while you’re unemployed and looking for work.
+This can help you manage your finances while unemployed.

 Do I Qualify for Unemployment Benefits?